JoaoOMago/JoaoOMago/README.md

 Here is a random fact about me - I have been on this planet for **7912 days**.

-And here is a just a random fact -  **The name "cranberry" comes from German and Dutch settlers.
-The berry was intially called "crane berry."
-The reason it was called this was because when the flowers bloom, the petals of the flowers twist backwards and look very much like the head of a crane.
-Eventually the name was shortened down to be "cranberry."**.
+And here is a just a random fact -  **The Main Library at Indiana University sinks over an inch every year because when it was built, engineers failed to take into account the weight of all the books that would occupy the building**.

 ![JoãoOMago's GitHub Profile View Count](https://komarev.com/ghpvc/?username=JoaoOMago)